Frequently Asked Questions about Child and Teen Therapy

 How much does therapy cost?

-Typically, my fee per session is $215.
 Parent sessions that are 20 minutes or less are free of charge, and parent sessions that are over 20 minutes will be prorated to the nearest quarter-hour.
-However, I believe that all children should have access to therapeutic services, which is why I offer therapy at a reduced rate for a limited number of clients.
+However, we believe that all children should have access to therapeutic services, which is why we offer therapy at a reduced rate for a limited number of clients.
 If you are not able to afford my full fee, you can ask for sliding scale fee options.

 Do you accept insurance?